 - behavioural problems

 Since exposure to alcohol by the foetus constitutes one of the main avoidable causes of failure to thrive in children, refraining from consuming alcohol during pregnancy is undoubtedly the best thing to do.
 Women planning to become pregnant should review their alcohol consumption as early as possible.

-We know that regular, significant alcohol consumption (more than seven glasses per week) and alcohol binges (five or more glasses in one sitting) is particularly harmful to an unborn child.
-This being said, there’s no scientific information showing that an occasional glass of alcohol has a harmful effect on the foetus.
-However, there’s no scientific information concerning alcohol consumption showing that it’s completely safe for the baby.
+There is no scientific information concerning alcohol consumption showing that it’s completely safe for the baby.
 Because of this gray area, it’s recommended not to drink alcohol during pregnancy.

 A lot of advice is provided to future mothers.
 Despite the spate of information that could easily generate some stress, try to think of your pregnancy as an ideal opportunity to take care of yourself and your baby.
+Consult reliable sources such as Éduc’alcool or INSPQ-Public health expertise and reference centre to learn more about it.
 The support of future dads is also very important.
-Ask your spouse to support you in your decision to refrain from consuming alcohol—you may even want to put him up to the challenge as well!
+Ask your spouse to support you in your decision to refrain from consuming alcohol—you may even want to put him up to the challenge.